Effecting a Takeover

 4.5 Financing requirements

 Neither US federal securities laws nor state corporate laws expressly require that an acquirer have financing available or committed at the commencement of a tender offer.
-However, under SEC Rule 14e-8, it is fraudulent for a person to announce its intention to conduct a tender offer if the person does not have a reasonable belief that it will have the means available to purchase securities to complete the tender offer.
-Schedule TO requires that an acquirer provide information regarding the source and amount of funds it will use to acquire the target company.
-The offer to purchase (or a definitive proxy statement for a long-form merger) will include a description of the acquirer's financing arrangements, including the terms of the financing documents.
+However, for tender offers, under SEC Rule 14e-8, it is fraudulent for a person to announce its intention to conduct a tender offer if the person does not have a reasonable belief that it will have the means available to purchase securities to complete the tender offer.
+Schedule TO requires that an acquirer provide information regarding the source and amount of funds it will use to acquire the target public company.
+The offer to purchase (or, typically, a definitive proxy statement for a long-form merger, in order to avoid omitting information that might be material to an investor’s investment decision) will include a description of the acquirer's financing arrangements, including the terms of the financing documents.
 The financing agreements will typically be filed as exhibits to the acquirer's Schedule TO.
 As indicated above, receipt of financing for the acquisition can be a condition to an acquirer's obligation to accept and pay for tendered shares (or, in a long-form merger, to complete the merger).
-However, the existence of a financing condition will be significant factor considered by the board of a target company that receives multiple offers, since "deal certainty" is a factor that a board may consider in its evaluation of competing offers.
-In addition, the SEC rules dispense with the need to provide financial information for the acquirer in an all-cash tender offer for all of the outstanding shares of the target company if the offer is not subject to a financing condition.
+However, the existence of a financing condition will be significant factor considered by the board of a target public company that receives multiple offers, since "deal certainty" is a factor that a board may consider in its evaluation of competing offers.
+In addition, the SEC rules dispense with the need to provide certain financial information for the acquirer in an all-cash tender offer for all of the outstanding shares of the target public company if the offer is not subject to a financing condition.
 The proxy rules afford similar relief.
-They provide that in an all cash acquisition, specified information for the acquiring company, including its financial statements, need not be provided unless the information is material to an informed voting decision, e.g., the security holders of the target company are voting and financing is not assured.
+They provide that in an all cash acquisition, specified information for the acquiring company, including its financial statements, need not be provided unless the information is material to an informed voting decision, e.g., the security holders of the target public company are voting and financing is not assured.
 These provisions can be attractive to an acquirer that has not previously published its financial statements and wishes to continue to avoid doing so.

 4.6 Recommended and hostile offers